dansiberry/blog-backend/README.md

 The backend endpoint will be available locally as localhost:8080.
 For example, to view all articles via API , visit : http://localhost:8080/api/articles.json To access the control panel, visit: http://localhost:8080/admin

+The configuration for the API endpoints can be found at config/element-api.php